:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Measuring almost 11 inches in height, this opener works with a single touch of the button on top to easily remove natural and synthetic corks.
 An included manual foil cutter is built into the opener’s stand.
 This model uses four AA batteries, which are not included, and opens up to 150 bottles before a new set is needed.

-It took a few tries for our tester to get this one to work—the down button needs to be held down for a bit longer than the others and the first few tries were unsuccessful.
+It took a few tries for us to get this one to work—the down button needs to be held down for a bit longer than the others and the first few tries were unsuccessful.
 However, if you’re prepared for that quirk, it’s simple to use and it’s nice not to have to wait for it to charge.

 Dimensions: 3.82 x 2.79 x 10.83 inches | Material: Plastic (ABS) and metal | Color: Black | Weight: 0.75 pounds